How to pay off your mortgage early

 1. Make extra payments

-You’ll want to speak with your lender about whether they accept bi-weekly payments, some might not.
-In this case, it’s up to you to set aside those bi-weekly payments, but you’ll make them in one shot each month.
-The benefit of that extra annual payment is still there, but without the convenience of the bank allowing monthly payment splitting.
+Consult with your lender or servicer first to confirm whether it accepts biweekly payments (most do).
+If not, it’s up to you to set aside those biweekly payments and lump them into a single payment each month.
+The benefit of the extra annual payment is still there, but without the convenience of the lender allowing you to schedule payments every two weeks.

-This can be a better tactic than refinancing as it doesn’t lock you into a payment.
-So, if for some reason, you can’t add more to your monthly mortgage payment you won’t be penalized.
+This can be a better tactic than refinancing, as it doesn’t lock you into a payment.
+If for some reason you can’t add more to your monthly mortgage payment, you won’t be penalized.

-If you go this route make sure to check with your lender that the payments will be applied in the correct way to reduce the principal, not prepay the interest.
-You’ll also want to make sure they understand the extra payment is not for the next month’s mortgage payment.
+If you go this route, make sure to check with your lender that the payments will be applied in the correct way to reduce the principal, not prepay the interest.
+You’ll also want to make sure the lender understands the extra payment is not for the next month’s mortgage payment.

 2. Refinance your mortgage